 Additionally, it will be easy for the writers to draft their respective sections because they have a plan and visual map to tether them to that plan.
 They simply need to unfold the map and write it out in the right tool (MS Word, PowerPoint, or Excel, as determined by the group discussion.)

 Step #3 One person combines the sections following the content map structure and edits the report.

 This ensures the report has a unified style and tone.
 I see so many "Frankenstein reports" that feel like it was patched together, instead of developed strategically.

 One person must own the report and have final approval on language and substance.
 That said, the final editor/writer has two responsibilities:

-- He or she has final say on the language choices.
+- He or she has the final say on the language choices.